MicrosoftDocs/sql-docs/azure-sql/database/free-offer.md

 - When the **Auto-pause the database until next month** option is enabled:
   - Maximum of 4 vCores and the maximum database size of 32 GB.
-  - Long-term backup retention isn't available, and point-in-time restore (PITR) retention is limited to 7 days.
+  - Long-term backup retention isn't available, and point-in-time restore (PITR) retention is limited to seven days.
   - Backup storage is local redundant storage only.
   - Backup storage is free.
 - When the **Continue using database for additional charges** option is enabled: